allglenn/albert-ai-help-bot/readme.md

 ---

 <div align="center">
-Made with ❤️ by the Albert AI Integration Team
+Made with ❤️ by the Albert AI Integration Team and @allglenn
 </div>